AElfProject/AElf/docs/resources/cli/methods.md

 ✔ Succeed!
 ```

-`toBeReleased` indicates whether you can release this proposal, by default, a proposal need to get over 2/3 BP nodes approve.
+`toBeReleased` indicates whether you can release this proposal.
+By default, a proposal needs over 2/3 BP nodes approval.

 * Release a proposal